JuvieJavaRed/restimplementation/README.md

 H2 in memory database was used for the solution.
-To start the application open command line and from the root of the project run "mvn spring-boot:run" To access the in memory database open your broswer and open "http://localhost:8080/h2-console" Use postman collection in the project as a blue print for how to use the endpoints.
+To start the application open command line and from the root of the project run "mvn spring-boot:run" To access the in memory database open your broswer and open "http://localhost:8080/h2-console" Use postman to access the endpoints.